00000000000000001/FileSets/readme.txt

 - you can use round brackets as well
 - if you click the export button the files of your result set will be exportet into "Export" in the application directory

+What is it good for?

+- eleminate file duplicates
+- analyse directories for similarities or differences